 The American Reinvestment and Recovery Act, EHR-incentive rule and ‘Meaningful use objective/measures’ guidelines have the potential to accelerate the utilization of EHR/EMRs by healthcare providers and institutions.
 Patients, Providers, Manufacturers and Payors are expected to benefit from improved public health decision-support delivered through effective use of this type of evidence.
-In this workshop, we discuss the potential benefits and risks involved in mining information outside of controlled trials to create insights on diseases, drugs, and patient populations.
+In this digital course, we discuss the potential benefits and risks involved in mining information outside of controlled trials to create insights on diseases, drugs, and patient populations.

 SESSION: Retrospective Analysis and Data Mining

 How are existing health records used for basic research and clinical trials?

 How do you extract useful information from current systems and datasets that have not been designed for research purposes?

 What pre-existing data is out there and how do you work with this ‘dirty’ data?

 How are data derived from EHRs/EMRs integrated with biological knowledge in the public domain?

 SESSION: Prospective Analysis and the Path Forward

 What is the future and how do we get there?